-The recently launched Civil Service Renewal 2030, is an ambitious 10-year strategy of reform for the Civil Service.
+THE CIVIL SERVICE RENEWAL 2030 is an ambitious 10-year strategy of reform for the Civil Service.
 The Strategy will be implemented through a series of 3-year action plans.
-These action plans will detail the precise goals and initiatives which will progress Civil Service strategic priorities.
+These action plans will detail the precise goals and initiatives that will progress Civil Service strategic priorities.
 Progress on the commitments within these action plans will be continuously measured, evaluated, and reported on.

 The CSEAS is looking forward to engaging with this Strategy.

-How to Navigate this Guide

-- You may wish to read this guide in its entirety - You can select a topic from the Contents Page for specific information or guidance - Each topic is presented in similar format for ease of reading and includes - What you can do as a manager - Supports available to you - How the CSEAS can help - Useful Civil Service Resources - Reminder to remember your supports and self-care - Health and well-being presentations that are available from the CSEAS are listed in Section 4 of this guide - Details on how to contact and avail of the CSEAS are outlined - The electronic version contains hyperlinks to relevant circulars, websites and additional information resources.
-These will be updated periodically. - If you notice that a link is not working please let us know at cseas@per.gov.ie - If you would like to suggest topics for inclusion in further publications please contact us at cseas@per.gov.ie
+HOW TO NAVIGATE THIS GUIDE

+You may wish to read this guide in its entirety or you can select a topic from the Contents Page for specific information or guidance.

+Topics include:

+- What you can do as a manager

+- Supports available to you

+- How the CSEAS can help

+Health and well-being presentations available from the CSEAS are listed in Section 4 of this guide.

+Details on how to contact and avail of the CSEAS are outlined.

+The electronic version contains hyperlinks to relevant circulars, websites and additional information resources.
+These will be updated periodically.

+If you notice that a link is not working, or you would like to suggest topics for inclusion in further publications please contact us at cseas@per.gov.ie

-We hope you find this guide helpful.
-We welcome any feedback to cseas@per.gov.ie
+We hope you find this guide helpful and we welcome any feedback to cseas@per.gov.ie